viscommworkshop/viscommworkshop.github.io/index.md

 While visualization research is still largely focused on data analysis, most people experience visualization as communication and presentation.
 The _New York Times_ and other publications regularly release interactive visuals depicting complex datasets including political topics, budgets, and sports.
 An independent community of visualization practitioners and bloggers has also sprung up, producing and deconstructing visualizations of data of broad interest.
 Free visualization tools such as D3, Data Wrapper, Tableau Public, and others are available and widely used.

 The VisComm workshop brings together practitioners and researchers from a broad range of disciplines to address questions raised by visualization’s new communicative role.
-We encourage participation from journalists, designers, health communicators and others that do not typically attend [IEEE Vis](http://ieeevis.org/).
+We encourage participation from journalists, designers, health communicators and others that do not typically attend [IEEE VIS](http://ieeevis.org/).

 ## COVID-19 IMPACTS

 We hope that everyone is coping well with these unprecedented times!
 At this point, IEEE Vis and VisComm are still scheduled to take place as planned in Salt Lake City.
-We will announce any change here, but you can also monitor the status of IEEE VIS [here](http://ieeevis.org/year/2020/info/coronavirus-info).
+We will announce any change here, but you can also monitor the [status of IEEE VIS](http://ieeevis.org/year/2020/info/coronavirus-info).

 ## WORKSHOP TOPICS